KSP2Community/PatchManagerDocs/Writerside/topics/Values-Variables-and-Expressions.md

 $a: 10;
 $b: $a - 11; // Becomes -1 as 10 - 11 is -1
 ```
-> When using `-` or any operator for that matter, you should put a space between the operands, as variable names can have
-> `-` in them, therefore if you did `$a-11` instead of `$a - 11` it would treat it as referencing an unknown variable
-> named "a-11" rather than your intended subtraction.
->
-{ style="warning" }

 When used on any other data types, it will throw an error.